 Tamara has been blessed by being in partnership with Education Unlimited since 2004.
 Tamara is a fellow sojourner and is well acquainted with home education.
 She has a heart for children, family well-being and the brokenhearted.
 Many families have commented on her warm and caring presence that helps them feel safe to open up and put their concerns into words.
 She will listen to understand your needs and aid you in ways that are in alignment with your goals and desires.

-Gary & Beth Wiens - Facilitators
+Gary & Beth Wiens - Video Editor and EU Facilitators

 Gary was born and raised in Mountain View County in central Alberta.
 His family was actively involved in the Bible College that was located in Didsbury.
 Gary completed his Bachelor of Religious Education with a Christian Education major and went on to complete his Bachelor of Education as well, with a major in Industrial Arts.